maclong9/web-ui/Sources/WebUI/Documentation.docc/styles.md

 # WebUI Style System

-## Overview

-The WebUI Style System provides a unified approach to defining and applying styles across different contexts in the framework.
-It eliminates code duplication by defining each style operation once and reusing it in multiple places.
+The WebUI style system is a powerful and flexible framework for defining and applying styles to UI elements.
+It provides a set of core components that enable developers to create custom styles across multiple breakpoints and modifiers, and apply them to their applications.

 ## Core Components